TheHeadPatCat/WoLightning/README.md

 ### Warning!
 This is a still in a prototype phase - Expect things to go wrong!

+If any problems or Questions or even suggestions come up, simply write me a message on discord!
+I go by `theheadpatcat`
+Or if you want to be fancy, open a Issue.
+That also works.

 ## Current Features
  - Premade Triggers for:
  Getting /pet